-The best thing about the sea eagle safaris, except the majestic animals themselves, is that it runs year-round, which is pretty rare with tours in Northern Norway since most excursions are seasonal.
+The best thing about the sea eagle safaris, except for the majestic animals themselves, is that it runs year-round, which is pretty rare with tours in Northern Norway since most excursions are seasonal.

 Even if you’re not one who enjoys bird watching, this tour takes you through a mysterious fjord and one of Norway’s most famous ones… meaning it is worthwhile, even if just for the views.

 If you’re more daring than us, you should try your hands at Svolværgeita, or simply just ‘Geita’, an imposing rock formation over Svolvaer that has become an adventurer’s bucket list item.

 Geita means ‘goat’ in Norwegian and the name is taken from the shape of the rock since it looks somewhat like a goat.

 You can actually do a little climbing here with the help of experienced guides.
 They state that there are opportunities for experienced climbers and beginners but you must be somewhat fit.

 This experience only runs during the summer months (starting on June 1) so if this is an activity you’re interested in, go for it!
 Click here for additional information.